jbnicolai/cgkineo-cli/README.md

 The Plugin Registry
 -------------------

 The plugin system is powered by [Bower](http://bower.io/).
-Each plugin should be a valid bower package and they should be registered in the registry.json file in the adapt_framework root.
+Each plugin should be a valid bower package and they should be registered in the registry.json file contained in the adapt_framework root folder.

 registry.json